Copyright © 2011 - 2022 All rights reserved.

 Labels, Zippers, and Shoe Markings

 Barbie’s ensembles were beautiful, high quality, and showed attention to detail.
-Of course you would expect to find a lovely woven label sewn into her clothes.
+You would expect to find a lovely woven label sewn into her clothes.
 This is also the first hint to a collector that her clothing was made from 1959 to 1972.

 Barbie Doll Clothing Labels: